Black Rifle Secrets

 Toolcraft BCGs are generally available with bolts made from either 9310 or Carpenter 158 steel.
 They are batch High Pressure Tested (HPT) and every bolt is Magnetic Particle Inspected (MPI).
 Markings on the bolts vary with some being marked MP or MPI and some being marked 9310 or C158.
 It is more common though for the bolts to not be marked in any way.

 Above: This Toolcraft bolt is made from Carpenter 158 steel and marked as such.
 Sometimes Toolcraft bolts are marked and some times they are not.

 The bolts come with a standard power extractor spring and a mil spec Viton O-ring for extra positive case extraction.
 This is a proven combination.
 I have never seen a case extraction failure when using a BCG with a Viton O-ring including when shooting steel cased ammo.
 I personally like either this combo or an extra power extractor spring without the O-ring.

 Above: This bolt is disassembled to show the extractor with its Viton O-ring around the extractor spring.
 A very simple solution that increases extractor tension and overall reliability.

 The Final Secret

 The final secret of this story is probably Toolcraft itself.
-Though well known in the OEM community (to the tune of ~9,000 BCGs a week), Toolcraft understandably doesn't have the same level of name recognition in the consumer market that some of the big names like BCM, Colt, Daniel Defense or “fill in the blank” have.
+Though well known in the OEM community and among AR-15 manufacturers (to the tune of ~9,000 BCGs a week), Toolcraft understandably doesn't have the same level of name recognition in the consumer market.

 Toolcraft Black Nitride BCG 556 Specs